Skip to content

 Lesson Objectives

-Students will be able to: * Formulate and produce a biomaterial sample by accurately measuring and combining ingredients * Design and fabricate a functional biomaterial product that meets at least 2 performance criteria (e.g., load-bearing, flexibility). * Apply an iterative design process (prototype → test → refine) with at least one evidence-based improvement. * Evaluate the environmental impact of their product using at least two sustainability criteria (e.g., biodegradability, material sourcing). * Collaborate effectively and present design rationale including sustainability considerations.
+Students will be able to: * Formulate/reproduce a biomaterial sample after class demonstration * Brainstorm, design and fabricate a functional biomaterial product that meets the needs of their intended users in teams of 3/4 * Apply an iterative design process (prototype → test → refine) with at least one evidence-based improvement. * Discuss and share environmental consideration in their design and prototyping. * Collaborate effectively, present design rationale and final product in teams of 3 or 4 * Reflect the learning process individually.

 Success Criteria